Miramax: Disney era (1993–2010)

 Through Miramax Films, Harvey founded Talk magazine with Tina Brown in 1998 (it shut down in 2002), albeit without the approval of then-Disney chief Michael Eisner, which upset Eisner.
 Also that year, 30 former employees filed suit over unpaid overtime wages.

 By 2003, Miramax Films was less operative in the independent film market and became more of a mini-major as the company only acquired 3 films while producing Cold Mountain for $80 million.
 The Weinsteins claimed the company was profitable, but Walt Disney Company president Robert Iger indicated in June 2004 that they were not properly accounting for "account standard overhead, distribution fees, bonuses that we pay Harvey and Bob.
 Nor are they applying current accounting rules."

 After extensive negotiations and much media and industry speculation, on March 30, 2005, Disney and the Weinsteins announced that they would not renew their contractual relationship when their existing agreements expired at the end of September 2005.
 The primary source of dispute was over distribution of Fahrenheit 9/11 by Michael Moore.
 Disney's film studio consortium, Buena Vista Motion Pictures Group, assumed control of Miramax Films, which was projected to have a smaller annual production budget.
 The Weinsteins started a new film production company called The Weinstein Company (TWC) and took the Dimension Films label with them.
-The Miramax Films name remained with the film studio owned by Disney.
+The Miramax Films name and library remained with the film studio owned by Disney.
 Production at Miramax Films was taken over by Daniel Battsek, who had been head of Buena Vista International in the UK.
 Battsek refocused Miramax Films to produce films of high quality but low budget.
 Maple Pictures held the rights to distribute Miramax films in Canada from 2008 up until August 10, 2011, when Maple Pictures was acquired by Alliance Films.
 At the time, the company was criticized for delaying or withholding release of Asian films to which it acquired the U.S. distribution rights.
 Previously, in 2003, the company was criticized for trying to bar retailers from legally exporting authentic DVDs of the films.

 On October 3, 2009, Disney announced that the staff of Miramax Films was to be reduced by 70%, and the number of releases would be reduced by half to just three films per year.
 The label's marketing, distribution, and administrative functions, which had operated independently, would be folded into the parent studio in Burbank.
 The move became effective in January 2010.
 On October 30, 2009, Disney announced the resignation of Daniel Battsek as President of Miramax Films, effective when the transition from the studio in New York to Burbank was completed.
-The company moved its operations to The Walt Disney Studios in Burbank was completed on January 28, 2010, shutting down Miramax Films' separate New York and Los Angeles offices.
+The company's move of operations to The Walt Disney Studios in Burbank was completed on January 28, 2010, shutting down Miramax Films' separate New York and Los Angeles offices.